barshakc/GRITFEAT/README.md

-## Here are the assignments that I had done in my internship in Gritfeat Solutions.
+## These are the assignments that I had done in my internship in Gritfeat Solutions.